Kreusada/Kreusada-Cogs/README.rst

+##### Redbot cogs for Red-DiscordBot authored by Kreusada

 This is my repository for Red Discord-Bot.
-I built these cogs because these were the features that I wanted for my bot, [WALL-E.](https://discord.com/oauth2/authorize?client_id=766580519000473640&scope=bot&permissions=8)
+I built these cogs because these were the features that I wanted for my bot, `WALL-E. <https://discord.com/oauth2/authorize?client_id=766580519000473640&scope=bot&permissions=8>`_

 ## Alerts